Serving-The-People/stp-docs/docs/introduction.md

 Centralized social platforms rely on outdated business models and practices that fundamentally limit creator and community engagement.
 Content, data, and social graphs are monopolized by outdated social networks.
 High-value content is being overshadowed by rigid engagement metrics.
 Serving the People aligns itself with web3 principles.
 We are building a super app that blurs the lines between social media and social commerce.

 # What are we building?
-Serving the People is building a web3 social platform.
-We are building a place where creators can share without feeling pressured to conform to social engagement metrics.
+Serving the People is building a creator platform.
+A place where we can share without feeling pressured to conform to social engagement metrics.

 # So, why does this matter?
 ### Social Connectivity Needs Web3

-- Centralized social platforms rely on outdated business models and practices that fundamentally limit creator and community engagement.
+-  Social platforms rely on outdated business models and practices that fundamentally limit creator and community engagement.
 - Consumers are at risk because centralized social platforms allow for unnecessary identification, damage from privacy breaches, and harmful content management issues.
 - Rather than just generating new boards/forums, anyone can seamlessly tokenize all content, providing incentive for high-value creation for communities, creators, and consumers participating.